 This Day In Writing History

 On February 26th, 1802, the legendary French writer Victor Hugo was born in Bensancon, France.
-Hugo grew up during an important time in French history; when he was two years old, Napoleon Bonaparte was crowned Emperor.
-By the time Hugo turned 18, the Bourbon Monarchy had been restored.
+He grew up during an important time in French history; when he was two years old, Napoleon Bonaparte was crowned Emperor.
+By the time Hugo turned eighteen, the Bourbon Monarchy had been restored.